 Follow go/releasing to launch a new project with a new repository.
-Once your Ariane launch is approved, fill out go/github/repo to create the new repo.
+Once your Ariane launch is approved, fill out go/github/launch to create the new repo.
 This will create a new empty repository and give you admin access to it.
 From there, you can push your code and give your team members access.
+If you would like to manage access to your repo using MDB groups, consider using go/teamsync.

 You can request a private (hidden) repository in your Ariane launch to temporarily limit access to just your team, but this should generally be used for days or weeks, not months.